zanematthew/zm-ajax-login-register/readme.txt

 == Changelog ==

 = 1.0.3 =
+* Fixing issue where users could not register when the modal and shortcode was in use at the same time, #11
 * Bug: Fixed issue where Facebook login did not work on the registration page

 = 1.0.2 =